PayEx/PayEx.Checkout.Documentation/docs/index.md

 # Welcome to Payex Checkout

-The quick and easy way to add payments to your shop.
+**This service is in private beta and currently not available to the general public.**